Don't forget to bookmark my site - http://guy.distaffen.com

 In 2006, our daughter, Lily Ann, was born.
 She is definitely our pride and joy.

 In 2018, our son, Isaac John, was born.
 He is, also, our pride and joy.

 Check out Lizzy's personal web page.
 She has put a lot of work into it, and has a lot of pictures of our beautiful daughter.
 Although, between work and raising our daughter, she hasn't had as much time to work on it.

 It is constantly being tweaked and hopefully make it better.
 Check back often to see what changes have been made.
 Whenever any changes have been made, the updated date at the bottom of this page will show when it was done.

-Time Warner Cable has dropped the Road Runner name for their Internet and not they just call it Time Warner Cable Internet.
-After constant increases in the price of cable TV, we dropped the TV and upgraded our Internet to their Ultimate and are getting 50 Mbs with 5 Mbs up, now.
+Time Warner Cable has been bought by Charter and their internet is service in our area is called Spectrum.
+After constant increases in the price of cable TV, we dropped the TV and upgraded our Internet to their Ultra and are getting 400 Mbs with 20 Mbs up, now.